sahilcool-nsut/MongoDB-Stack-Tracing-Tool/stackReport/README-StackReport.md

 Live host website: https://eustack-analyzer.herokuapp.com/

 > For hosting, the only special requirement was to add the graphviz buildpack in heroku for it to work properly
+> Further, change in form action (in home.html) to the live URL was also required